 What you will study

-Our MSc Human Resource Management will develop your ability to make best use of human resources to create added value for organisations and their workforces.
-This course has a strong emphasis on both stimulating academic study and professional skills development by applying evidence-based analytics and research to contemporary HR issues.
+Our MSc Human Resource Management will develop your ability to use human resources to create added value for organisations and their workforces.
+This course places strong emphasis on both stimulating academic study and professional skills development by applying evidence-based analytics and research to contemporary HR issues.

-This course is designed to give you an advanced understanding of HR issues and has a strong applied focus.
-For instance, you will receive training in HR analytics and research skills – essential for the digital age – and be able to apply what you’ve learnt to an HR issue in a professional organisation.
+This course has a strong applied focus; for instance, you will receive essential training in HR analytics and research skills and then apply what you’ve learnt in a professional organisation.

 The course is built around the Department of People and Organisation’s core research and teaching strengths: